SecOpsPete/threat-hunting-scenarios/unauthorized-tor-activity/README.md

 ---

-## 🧠 Reflection

-This lab highlights the importance of correlating file activity, process execution, and network telemetry during an investigation.
+> 🧠 **Reflection:** This lab highlights the importance of correlating file activity, process execution, and network telemetry during an investigation.
 While standalone indicators might appear benign, their intersection revealed a clear pattern of misuse.
-The use of silent install switches, anonymization tools, and file renaming reinforces how critical behavioral baselining and multi-source detection strategies are in identifying insider risks and evasive techniques.

 ---